rmcanany/SolidEdgeStorekeeper/Readme.md

 To avoid confusion, the `Add to assembly` shortcut is disabled in this mode.
 Uncheck `Pre-populate` to get it back.

-One handy feature missing in the `TreeView` control is `multiselect`.
+One handy feature missing in the `TreeView` control is `Multiselect`.
 That means you cannot select a range with click followed by SHIFT-click.
 It may be possible to add code to implement it, but it's not available now.

 ## CREATING NEW TEMPLATES